vossisboss/pyconwagtail2024/README.md

-# Parlez-vous Django?
-Internationalization with Wagtail
+# Parlez-vous Wagtail?
+Internationalization for Python/Django Developers

 ## What you should know